Holiday | Date | Description |

 Additional Working Day | 2025-01-26 (Sunday) | Certain weekends are designated working days scheduled to compensate for time off on long public holidays, often resulting in employees working on a weekend to make up for an extended holiday period. |

-Chinese New Year | From: 2025-01-28 (Tuesday) To: 2025-02-04 (Tuesday) | Chinese New Year, or the Spring Festival, is a festival that celebrates the beginning of a new year on the traditional lunisolar Chinese calendar. |
+Chinese New Year | From: 2025-01-28 (Tuesday) To: 2025-02-04 (Tuesday) | Chinese New Year, also known as the Spring Festival (春节, Chūn Jié)—is the most important traditional holiday in China.
+It marks the first day of the lunar new year, usually falling sometime between January 21 and February 20, depending on the lunar calendar. |

 Additional Working Day | 2025-02-08 (Saturday) | Certain weekends are designated working days scheduled to compensate for time off on long public holidays, often resulting in employees working on a weekend to make up for an extended holiday period. |